MLA programs are organized as follows:

 - Credentialing: MLA's peer-reviewed professional development and career recognition program (Academy for Health Information Professionals - AHIP).

-- Specializations: education and recognition in the areas of Consumer Health Information, Data Services, and Disaster Information.
+- Specializations: education and recognition in the areas of Consumer Health Information, Data Services, and Systematic Review Services.

 - Mentoring: a network of experienced members available to mentor other members in numerous specific areas of interest.